Moturua Island Scenic Reserve

 If you plan to enjoy the water, learn how to stay safe when swimming, boating and fishing.

 Moturua Island is a scenic reserve with rapidly regenerating native forest.
 The dominant vegetation is manuka and kanuka which creates an ideal nursery for young shrubs and tree ferns.
 Young pohutukawa thrive along the coastal fringe.

 Pause a moment, look and listen.
 You may be lucky enough to see and hear the North Island robin/toutouwai, North Island saddleback/tīeke, whitehead/pōpokotea and red-crowned parakeet/kākāriki.
 They share Moturua with fantails, silver eyes, finches, sparrows, tuis, blackbirds and thrushes who enjoy the sheltered, lush habitat.

 There are also some special threatened species who roam the island.
 New Zealand dotterel/tūturiwhatu can be seen and heard on the beaches, having been reintroduced to the island after becoming regionally extinct.
 In the bushes, you may even catch a glimpse of a North Island brown kiwi as it rushes past.

-The island has had a long association with humans from the earliest Polynesian settlers through to the early European explorers such as Cook and du Fresne.
+Moturua Island has had a long association with humans from the earliest Polynesian settlers through to the early European explorers such as Cook and du Fresne.
 Read about Moturua Island's history.